Posts

 1. Classification and Function of Pipe for Drilling Tools

 The square drill pipe, drill pipe, weighted drill pipe, and drill collar in drilling tools form the drill pipe.
 The drill pipe is the core drilling tool that drives the drill bit from the ground to the bottom of the well, and it is also a channel from the ground to the bottom of the well.
-It has three main roles:
+It has three leading roles:

 ① To transmit torque to drive the drill bit to drill;